trimstray/nginx-admins-handbook/README.md

 ## SSL/TLS

-- **Use TLS v2**
+- **Keep only TLS 1.2**

     **Rationale:**

-    TLS v1.1 and v1.2 are both without security issues - but only v1.2 provides modern cryptographic algorithms.
+    TLS 1.1 and 1.2 are both without security issues - but only v1.2 provides modern cryptographic algorithms.
+TLS 1.0 and TLS 1.1 protocols will be removed from browsers at the beginning of 2020.

     **Example:**